CPSC-292/Fall2025-CourseInfo/Syllabus.md

  - writing conventions and style, and
  - debugging and explaining code.

-The use of GenAI is not permitted for the following activities:
+The use of GenAI is not permitted for the following activities (with exceptions outlined on specific assignments or projects):

  - writing a draft of a writing assignment,
  - writing complete code or blocks of code for use in assignments, data analysis or visualization, or
  - writing entire sentences, paragraphs, or papers to complete class assignments.

 Students are responsible for fact-checking all GenAI output and disclosing the use and nature of use of GenAI tools on all class work.
+Additionally, students are responsible for knowing and being able to explain the content of all course work produced with the assistance of GenAI.

-__COVID__: Masks are not required in class or office hours, but you are free to wear one if you wish.
-Any student required to quarantine or isolate due to exposure to or infection with SARS-CoV-2 will be able to attend classes remotely when possible.
+__General Health__: Masks are not required in class or office hours, but you are free to wear one if you wish.
+Any student required to quarantine or isolate due to exposure to or infection with SARS-CoV-2 or similar infection will be able to attend classes remotely when possible.
 I am happy to work with you regarding making up class work.

 __Final Project Policy:__ You must participate in and pass the final project in order to pass the course. _There will be no exceptions to this policy._ If you are aiming for C-level work, you must attend the final exam period where projects are presented (even if you don't otherwise contribute).